 Deirdre has had a 25 year career as a government policy analyst and program manager, primarily in mental health, general health and community services areas.
 She has a strong interest in the way that people unite around marginalised or stigmatised health conditions - to support each other, share their experiences and knowledge, and advocate for changes that will improve the lives of others.
 In 2015, Deirdre completed a large research project, for a Master of Philosophy (Population Health) degree, exploring the experiences of Australian not for profit organisations devoted to rare diseases.
 She has since published her findings in peer reviewed journals.
 Deirdre regularly volunteers as a family support contact, researcher and writer for two patient advocacy organisations.

-Carol is an epidemiologist and Manager of Infectious Diseases Surveillance at the Centre for Population Health, Burnet Institute.
-She leads the team responsible for managing, developing and refining innovative surveillance systems for the Victorian and other Australian State Governments to monitor HIV, hepatitis B and C, and other sexually transmissible infections.
-Ms El Hayek also manages the Victorian HIV/AIDS register and conducts evaluation of policy and initiatives aimed at reducing the transmission and impact of infectious diseases, by integrating findings from surveillance and other epidemiological research.
-Carol has been working in this sector for eight years and has supported community organisations throughout this time by making the data as accessible as possible to those individuals who provide services to affected populations.
+Carol is an epidemiologist and Head of Surveillance and Evaluation at the Burnet Institute.
+She leads the team responsible for managing, developing and refining innovative surveillance systems to monitor HIV, hepatitis B and C, and notifiable sexually transmissible infections.
+Ms El Hayek also conducts evaluation of policy and initiatives aimed at reducing the transmission and impact of infectious diseases, by integrating findings from surveillance and other epidemiological research.
+Carol has been working in this sector for ten years and has supported community organisations throughout this time by making the data as accessible as possible to those individuals who provide services to affected populations.

 Deidre McEwen, Director